francistopher/PTSBSwiftUI/README.md

-# Periodic Table Study Buddy iOS Swift
+# Periodic Table Study Buddy iOS Swift (Alpha)

-- This repository consists of version *Alpha*
-- Latest version coming to an App Store near you!
+- Arriving to an App Store near you!
-- Swift only?
-Yes, Objective-C version coming in the distant future.
-	- What will be the difference?
-		- 3D!
-Communicate closer to the hardware.

 ## Prologue